UK-FVCOM-Usergroup/uk-fvcom/README.md

 Download
 --------

-Once registered, the official releases of FVCOM are available for download as tarballs from http://fvcom.smast.umassd.edu/download.
+Once registered, the official releases of FVCOM are available for download from http://fvcom.smast.umassd.edu/download.

 Support
 -------